omarzone/hci-project/src/results/Usability testing.md

 The participant's level of engagement and confidence during the conversation.

 Any additional comments or feedback provided by the participant regarding their experience using the Alexa skill

+# Usability Test 4: Voice Customization

+## Test Objective
+To verify that the bot allows users to customize the voice settings, such as choosing between different voices, adjusting the speaking rate, and modifying the volume.

+## Test Participants
+- 5 users with varying levels of experience in using voice interfaces.

+## Test Environment
+- A quiet room with minimal background noise.
+- Devices: Smartphone, Tablet, and Desktop with the bot application installed.

+## Test Procedure
+1. **Introduction:**
+   - Explain the purpose of the test to the participants.
+   - Inform them that their feedback is valuable and that they should feel free to express any difficulties or suggestions.

+2. **Task 1: Choosing Different Voices**
+   - Ask the participants to navigate to the voice settings menu.
+   - Instruct them to choose a different voice from the available options.
+   - Observe if they can easily find and select a different voice.

+3. **Task 2: Adjusting the Speaking Rate**
+   - Ask the participants to adjust the speaking rate of the bot.
+   - Provide them with a sentence to listen to at different speaking rates.
+   - Observe if they can easily adjust the speaking rate and if the changes are noticeable.

+4. **Task 3: Modifying the Volume**
+   - Ask the participants to modify the volume of the bot's voice.
+   - Provide them with a sentence to listen to at different volume levels.
+   - Observe if they can easily adjust the volume and if the changes are noticeable.

+## Test Metrics
+- **Task Completion Rate:** The percentage of participants who successfully complete each task.
+- **Time on Task:** The average time taken by participants to complete each task.
+- **Error Rate:** The number of errors made by participants while completing each task.
+- **User Satisfaction:** Participants' feedback on the ease of use and satisfaction with the voice customization features, collected through a post-test questionnaire.

+## Post-Test Questionnaire
+1. How easy was it to find and select a different voice?
+    - Very easy
+    - Easy
+    - Neutral
+    - Difficult
+    - Very difficult

+2. How easy was it to adjust the speaking rate?
+    - Very easy
+    - Easy
+    - Neutral
+    - Difficult
+    - Very difficult

+3. How easy was it to modify the volume?
+    - Very easy
+    - Easy
+    - Neutral
+    - Difficult
+    - Very difficult

+4. How satisfied are you with the voice customization options provided by the bot?
+    - Very satisfied
+    - Satisfied
+    - Neutral
+    - Dissatisfied
+    - Very dissatisfied

+## Expected Results
+- At least 80% of participants should be able to complete each task without assistance.
+- The average time on task should be less than 2 minutes for each task.
+- The error rate should be minimal, with no more than 1 error per participant per task.
+- The majority of participants should rate the ease of use and satisfaction as "Easy" or "Very easy" and "Satisfied" or "Very satisfied," respectively.

 # Materials used for testing